Amin-Aghakazemi/Flutter-Music-Player/README.md

 To get started with the app, follow these simple steps:

 1. Download the repository as a ZIP file.
-2. Extract the ZIP file (todo_app.zip).
+2. Extract the ZIP file (music_player.zip).
 3. Open the project in your preferred code editor, such as Android Studio.
-4. Build the app for your desired platform(s) like Android, Web, or Windows.
+4. Build the app for your desired platform(s) like Android or iOS.

 ## License

 This project is licensed under the **MIT License**.
-For more details, please see the [LICENSE](https://github.com/Amin-Aghakazemi/Flutter-ToDo-App/blob/main/LICENSE) file.
+For more details, please see the [LICENSE](https://github.com/Amin-Aghakazemi/Flutter-Music-Player/blob/main/LICENSE.txt) file.